andrew-spade-acn/d3-react-presentation/PITCHME.md

 ### What is DX?

+DX is about what developers _think_ and _feel_ about their project environments.

-DX is defined by _robust functionality_ that delivers _stability_, _usability_, and _clarity_
+An attempted definition: a tool that provides some _functionality_ that emphasizes _stability_, _usability_, and _clarity_

 +++

 #### Functionality
-* What does the thing do?
+* What does it do?
+Does it do that thing well?
-  * Cross-platform console colors with `Chalk`
+  * Tiny: Cross-platform console colors with `Chalk`
-  * A new approach to writing JS with `TypeScript`
+  * Big: A new approach to writing JS with `TypeScript`

 +++

 #### Stability
-* How reliable are the features?
-How often do unpredictable bugs surface?
+* How **reliable** are the features?
+How often do **unpredictable** issues surface?
   * `AWS EC2`'s 99.99% uptime
   * `Lodash` test coverage => 5382.3 hits per line

 +++

 #### Usability
-* Does it play nice with other tools?
-How long does it take to set up?
+* Does it play nice with the rest of my workflow?
+How hard is it to set up?
+Will I be locked in to anything?
   * Time to make a Todo App in `Angular` vs `React`.
   * Time spent reading documentation vs developing.

 +++

 #### Clarity
 * Does it make sense?
 Do I understand why it exists?
-Does it follow conventions?
+Does it follow common conventions?
   * Difficulty of learning `Redux` vs `RxJS`
-  * Predictability of compiled `CoffeeScript`
+  * Predictability of transpiled `CoffeeScript` vs `TypeScript`

 ---